Skip to content

 F kx 1

 What is the Restoring Force?
 Definition and Physical Concept Restoring force is the force accumulated by a body itself from its internal molecular structure or surface layers.
-For any object … Read more
+For any object displaced from its initial position or forced to change its … Read more

 Deforming Force: A Force for Changing Shape, Size and Dimension